MicrosoftDocs/customer-insights-pr.eu-es/ci-docs/audience-insights/customer-card-add-in.md

 ## <a name="troubleshooting"></a>Arazoak konpontzea

-### <a name="controls-from-customer-card-add-in-dont-find-data"></a>Bezero txartelaren gehigarriko kontrolak ez dute daturik aurkitzen
+### <a name="controls-from-customer-card-add-in-dont-find-data"></a>Bezero Txartelaren Gehigarriko kontrolek ez dute daturik aurkitzen

 **Arazoa:**